 Long Bulbar Strictures

-In these cases, our preferred approach is to incise the urethra and add buccal mucosa (a graft taken from the inside of the cheek) to augment and widen the narrow area of the urethra.
-Overall, bulbar strictures can be repaired with a very high success rate and a low complication rate.
+When the bulbar stricture of the urethra is too long for excisional repair, our preferred approach is to cut open the urethra and add buccal mucosa (a graft taken from the inside of the cheek) to augment and widen the narrowed area of the urethra.
+Regardless of the technique used or the location of a bulbar stricture, it can usually be repaired with a very high success rate and a low risk of complication.